 The Maze Long Kesh Development Corporation was established on 1 June 2011 and became operational on the appointment of the Chairman and Board on 10 September 2012 with the objective of regenerating the site by maximising its economic, historical and reconciliation potential.
 To this end, it has wide ranging powers to manage, develop, acquire and dispose of land.
 It is an ‘arms length body’ under the sponsorship of The Executive Office.

-Our Board, under the chairmanship of Terence Brannigan, is composed of a wide cross section of our community and our Executive team is led by Kyle Alexander, the former Chief Executive of the Laganside Corporation.
+Our Board, under the chairmanship of Terence Brannigan, is composed of a wide cross section of our community and our Executive team is led by Dr. Bryan Gregory.
 MLKDC’s primary role is to create the setting for private sector investment in the development of the site

 Mr Terence Brannigan

 Mr Brannigan is also Chairman of Tourism Northern Ireland, Chairman of BrandBlack Ltd, a Board Member of Co–operation Ireland and a Visiting Professor at the Business Institute of the University of Ulster.
 He is a former Chairman of the CBI in Northern Ireland and a former Chairman of Glentoran FC and of Biznet Solutions.
 Mr Brannigan has significant experience at Board level, including business strategy, business development and procurement, from his time as Divisional Managing Director at Compass Group.
 Mr Brannigan has not been involved in political activity in the last five years and holds no other ministerial appointments.